-At 500 feet agl it can be hard to identify the horizon, unless you are over water, so the horizon will need to be superimposed over the terrain.
-This will be covered in more detail in the Mountain flying lesson(s).
+At 500 feet AGL, it can be hard to identify the horizon, unless you are over water, so the horizon will need to be mentally superimposed over the terrain.
+This will be covered in more detail in the Basic mountain flying lesson.

 The most common illusions are those caused by wind.
-Look specifically at the effect wind has on turning, and how to track over the ground with a crosswind.
-In addition you should note the effects of flying upwind and downwind on the groundspeed.
+Look specifically at the effect wind has on turning radius, and how to track over the ground with a crosswind.
+In addition, you should note the effects of flying upwind and downwind on the groundspeed.

-Maintain straight and level at 500 feet agl and note the reaction time needed to initiate a manoeuvre.
+Maintain straight and level at 500 feet AGL and note the time for the aircraft to react to control input.